Entering the European market for cushion covers

 Material

 Importers are increasingly banning wooden crating and packaging.
 Economical and sustainable packaging materials are more popular.
-Using biodegradable packing materials can be a market opportunity.
-For some buyers, it can even be a demand.
+Using biodegradable materials can be a market opportunity.
+Some buyers may even demand it.

 Consumer packaging

-Cushion covers are usually displayed in stores without any packaging.
+Cushion covers are usually displayed in stores without packaging.
 They can come with gift wrapping, especially in the high-end segment.
-Consumer packaging for the middle and low-end segments can be simple in design, like a simple paper or plastic wrapper.
+Consumer packaging for the middle and low-end segments can be simple in design, like a paper or plastic wrapper.

 Tips:

-• Always ask for the importer’s order specifications, with their packaging and labelling requirements.
+- Always ask for the importer’s order specifications, including their packaging and labelling requirements.

 Payment and delivery terms

-Payment terms are usually agreed upon with the buyer in the order contract.
+Payment terms are usually confirmed in the order contract.
 They vary from buyer to buyer and are related to the volume and value of the order, the type of distribution partner, whether or not an agent is involved, and what delivery terms apply.

-Delivery terms, known as Incoterms, depend on the type of distribution partner and their preferences regarding physical distribution.
-Importers generally prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.
+Delivery terms, known as Incoterms, depend on the type of distribution partner.
+HDHT importers generally prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.

 Tips:

-• Study the different types of Incoterms, including what your and your buyer’s rights and obligations are.
+- Study the different Incoterms, including your and your buyer’s rights and obligations.

 What are the requirements for niche markets?